vfxwiki/matchGradeCat/checkpoint02/readme.md

-Slight Adjustment to Checkpoint01 and trained on larger amount of the data set and less epocs, but otherwise it's the same.
+Slight Adjustment to Checkpoint01 and trained on larger amount of the data set and less epocs, but otherwise it's the same setup.
+Prediction is far better in this model.

 See Checkpoint01 for details.